An intelligent tutor for planning in large partially observable environments: Evaluating our strategy discovery method in simulations

 \subsection{Baseline methods}

 For our baseline methods, we selected a discretized version of the myopic VOC as used by \citet{consul2021improving} and PO-UCT \citep{silver2010monte}, a sample-based planning algorithm utilizing Monte-Carlo tree search that is suitable for partially observable environments.
-The reason for choosing the discretized myopic VOC method was that it allowed us to apply an established baseline method to partially observable environments.
-While PO-UCT has not been applied to meta-MDPs yet, it allows planning multiple steps into the future through sampling.
+We selected the discretized myopic VOC method because it is the closest established method for solving meta-level MDPs that we could apply to the partially observable setting without major modifications.
+While PO-UCT has not been applied to meta-level MDPs yet, we chose the method to compare MGPO to an established search-based method for solving POMDPs.
+We opted for PO-UCT over POMCP, the full method described by \citet{silver2010monte}, as our environment allows us to compute exact belief state updates.

 \paragraph{Discretization} Our first baseline method approximates the meta-greedy policy \citep{RUSSELL1991361} using discretization.
 Following \citet{consul2021improving}, when calculating the VOC, we discretized the continuous observation that each planning operation generated into a categorical variable with four possible values based on the current belief of the expected mean $\mu$ and variance $\sigma$ for each node $i$: ($\mu_i-2\sigma_i, \mu_i-\frac{2}{3}\sigma_i, \mu_i+\frac{2}{3}\sigma_i, \mu_i+2\sigma_i$).
 We calculated the probability that the observation would fall into a given bin using the Normal distribution's cumulative distribution function.
 Using these 4 possible outcomes for every planning operation, the action with the highest immediate increase in expected reward is chosen while assuming that planning will terminate after the selected planning operation has been carried out: